-Trust me, I’ve been in many MLM firms to experience this myself but I was a bit surprised to see that quitting Malaleuca is so huge of a problem that even Wiki How posted the steps on their site here…
+Trust me, I’ve been in many MLM firms to experience this myself but I have to admit, I was a bit surprised to see that quitting Melaleuca is so huge of a problem that even Wiki How posted the steps to cancel a Melaleuca account.

-It’s not pyramid scheme without countless of people angry frustrated about what their uplines lie to them about.
+It’s not a pyramid scheme without countless people angry frustrated about what their uplines lie to them about.